 All undergraduate students are assigned a Personal Tutor.
-The Personal Tutor for your programme is Eloise Layton who can be contacted via the contact details above.
+The Personal Tutors for your programme are David Tipple and Joanne Mead, who can be contacted via the contact details above.

 All students should meet regularly with their Personal Tutor to discuss their academic progress.
 Throughout the year, the Personal Tutors are available to discuss any queries about academic, social or general matters.
 If a student is experiencing any problems, their Personal Tutor is the first person they should go to.